Why I Grow My Own Luffa Sponges (and why you should too!)

 Luffa need a heavy trellis to support the vines and growing luffa.
 You can grow your own luffa sponge in your garden.
 They're easy to grow, eco friendly and fully compostable. #TexasHomesteader

-As the luffa matures it begins to feel lighter as the once-dense and wet inside becomes dry & fibrous.
+• Luffa feels lighter as the once-dense inside becomes dry & fibrous.

-You can allow the luffa to dry completely on the vine if you like.
-The skin will turn brown and be hard and crunchy.
+If you allow the luffa to dry completely on the vine the skin will turn brown & crunchy.

-If I’ve allowed the luffa to dry that way I’ll harvest the dried luffa and squeeze it gently all the way around to crack the outer shell.
-Then I’ll pull the hardened pieces of skin from the luffa.
+To peel just squeeze it gently all the way around to crack the outer shell.
+Then pull the hardened pieces of skin from the luffa.

 Dried luffa can be peeled, but it takes more time.
 You can grow your own luffa sponge in your garden.
 They're easy to grow, eco friendly and fully compostable. #TexasHomesteader

-But I’ve found it’s significantly easier to peel the luffa if I’ll harvest when they’re just beginning to yellow and the skin is thin.
-By harvesting at this point I can peel a whole luffa in seconds.
+It’s significantly easier to peel the luffa if you harvest when the skin is yellow and thin.
+By harvesting at this point you can peel a whole luffa in seconds:

-I’ll take a knife and score along the thin yellowed skin.
-Then I’ll work my fingertips beneath the skin and peel the luffa skin away.
-I’m left with a very wet, very green fibrous luffa.
+With a knife and score along the thin yellowed skin.
+Then work fingertips beneath the skin and peel the luffa skin away.
+You’ll be left with a wet green fibrous luffa.
+After they’re peeled, set the luffas in the sun and allow them to air dry completely until they’re very dry and lightweight.

 There's a sweet spot when it's super easy to peel luffa.
 You can grow your own luffa sponge in your garden.
 They're easy to grow, eco friendly and fully compostable. #TexasHomesteader